Risk management objectives and scope

 Neste’s risk management practices can be characterized by the following statements:

-- Purpose of risk management is to analyze and manage all opportunities and threats that the company may encounter.
-By exploiting opportunities and reducing threats, Neste gains competitive advantage.
+- The purpose of risk management is to analyze and manage all opportunities and threats that the company may encounter.
+By exploiting opportunities and reducing threats, Neste gains a competitive advantage;

-- Risks are managed as an integrated part of planning, decision making, and operational processes with a defined structure of roles and responsibilities.
+- Risks are managed as an integrated part of planning, decision making, and operational processes with a defined structure of roles and responsibilities; and

-- Sufficiency of risk treatment actions and controls is monitored in a systematic way.
+- Sufficiency of risk treatment actions and controls is monitored systematically.

 Risk management framework and principles

 Framework and principles for risk management have been defined in the Neste Corporate risk management policy, which has been approved by the Board of Directors.
 The policy is supplemented by risk management principles, guidelines, and instructions for specific risk disciplines.

 Neste’s risk management framework and processes are aligned with the internationally recognized best practices for risk management (COSO: Enterprise Risk Management – Integrating with Strategy and Performance; and ISO 31000:2009 standard).

 In Neste’s risk model, risks are classified into external, strategic, and preventable risks that are more operational in nature.